Artoriuz/ArtCNN/README.md

 - Yuru Camp
 - SAO OS and Progressive

+The Chroma models are trained on DIV2K.

-The images were split into smaller 256x256 patches and downsampled with the box filter.
+The images are split into smaller 256x256 patches and downsampled with the box filter.
-The L1 loss function was used alongside the Adam optimiser.
+The L1 loss function is used alongside the Adam optimiser.
-The models were trained using Keras 3 and its JAX backend.
+The models are trained using Keras 3 with its JAX backend.

 ## Instructions
 Add something like this to your mpv config: